Pmovil/CN1WindowsPort/README.md

 - Download the source and replace the codename one files by the ones in this port
 - replace the auto-generated MainPage using our template
 - Create a Windows Universal apps project, include these files
-- add the required dependencies to the project (Win2D, Zxing)
+- add the required dependencies to the project (Win2D, Zxing, Facebook)

 #Facebook support